c-vandenberg/ml-training-base/README.md

-# ml-training-base
+# Machine Learning Training Base (ml-training-base)

-ml-training-base is a Python library providing base classes and utilities for supervised machine learning projects.
+`ml-training-base` is a Python library providing base classes and utilities for supervised machine learning projects.
 It includes:
 * A configurable logging setup for both console and file outputs.
 * Base classes for data loaders (`BaseSupervisedDataLoader`).
 * An environment setup class for deterministic training (`TrainingEnvironment`), ensuring reproducible runs.